reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 There's a key difference with the memoized selector function we've created here.
 Normally, [selectors expect the entire Redux `state` as their first argument](../../usage/deriving-data-selectors.md), and extract or derive a value from `state`.
 However, in this case we're only dealing with the "result" value that is kept in the cache.
 The result object has a `data` field inside with the actual values we need, as well as some of the request metadata fields.

 Our `selectFromResult` callback receives the `result` object containing the original request metadata and the `data` from the server, and should return some extracted or derived values.
-Because query hooks add an additional `refetch` method to whatever is returned here, it's preferably to always return an object from `selectFromResult` with the fields inside that you need.
+Because query hooks add an additional `refetch` method to whatever is returned here, it's preferable to always return an object from `selectFromResult` with the fields inside that you need.

 Since `result` is being kept in the Redux store, we can't mutate it - we need to return a new object.
 The query hook will do a "shallow" comparison on this returned object, and only re-render the component if one of the fields has changed.
 We can optimize re-renders by only returning the specific fields needed by this component - if we don't need the rest of the metadata flags, we could omit them entirely.
 If you do need them, you can spread the original `result` value to include them in the output.